Home > Travel information > Special travel needs > Customers with disabilities > Onboard medical oxygen

 There is an exemption stating that supplemental personal medical oxygen and other respiratory-related equipment and devices (e.g. nebulizer, respirator) are permitted through the TSA screening checkpoint once they have undergone screening.

-Effective November 11, 2011, United Airlines no longer accepts new reservations for in-flight medical oxygen on any flights, with the exception of flights between Guam (GUM) and Tokyo (NRT) and flights between Guam (GUM) and Honolulu (HNL).
+United no longer accepts reservations for inflight medical oxygen on any flights, with the exception of flights between Guam (GUM) and Tokyo (NRT) and flights between Guam (GUM) and Honolulu (HNL).

 Customers may continue to use FAA-approved portable oxygen concentrators (POCs).
 If you wish to bring a POC onboard, please see our Portable Oxygen Concentrators page.